DOI-USGS/EflowStats/README.md

 Calculates a suite of ecological flow statistics and fundamental properties of daily streamflow for a given set of data.

-The EflowStats package was created to simplify the process of generating hydrologic indicator statistics using daily streamflow records.
-It has been specifically designed to work seamlessly with USGS (United States Geological Survey) NWIS (National Water Information System) data.
-This package is intended to be an update of the previously existing USGS NAHAT (National Hydrologic Assessment Tool) program (NAHAT) with additional statistics previously published by Archfield et al (Archfield).
+The `EflowStats` package was created to simplify the process of generating hydrologic indicator statistics using daily streamflow records.
+It has been specifically designed to work seamlessly with U.S. Geological Survey (USGS) National Water Information System (NWIS) data.
+This package is intended to be an update of the previously existing USGS National Hydrologic Assessment Tool (NAHAT) program with additional statistics previously published by Archfield et al (Archfield).

 Installation